biosustain/potion/README.rst

 - Easy-to-use, yet highly flexible, optional permissions system
 - Signals for pre- and post-processing of requests
 - Very customizable — everything is just a resource, route, or schema
-- Access APIs more easily with client libraries for `Python <https://github.com/biosustain/potion-client>`_ and `JavaScript/TypeScript <https://github.com/biosustain/potion-node>`_ (generic Node and AngularJS 1/2)
+- Access APIs more easily with client libraries for `Python <https://github.com/biosustain/potion-client>`_ and `JavaScript/TypeScript <https://github.com/biosustain/potion-node>`_

 Example *(SQLAlchemy)*